anorakk8/Python-Game-TicTacToe/README.md

 # Python_Game_TicTacToe
-A python program to play a Tic Tac Toe game.
+A text-based python program to play a Tic Tac Toe game.
 Created as a basic Python programming project.
-Run .py or .ipynb file to play game